ctornatta/openshift-mysql-backup/README.md

 # openshift-mysql-backup
-Shell script to backup your OpenShift MySQL database
+Shell script to backup your OpenShift MySQL database into a compressed .sql backup file.

 This script has been tested against OpenShift v3.1+